cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 The requirement that the denominator cannot equal zero is a restriction that exists for the domain of all rational numbers.
 However, the remaining three properties are logical equivalences that can be incorporated into our class design to greatly simplify arithmetic, equality, and comparison operations.

-For our rational number class, we will employ the following class invariants:
+For the rational number class, we will employ the following class invariants:
 * to prevent undefined values, `assert` when the denominator is set to zero
 * to provide a unique representation for zero, set the denominator to one when the numerator is set to zero
 * to provide a consistent representation for negative values, ensure that only the numerator may be negative